chesskit-app/chesskit-engine/README.md

 ```

 ## Neural Networks
-Both `Stockfish 17` and `LeelaChessZero 0.31.1` require neural network files to be provided to the engine for computation.
+Both `Stockfish 17`, `LeelaChessZero 0.31.1` and `Arasan 25.0` require neural network files to be provided to the engine for computation.
 In order to keep the package size small and allow for the greatest level of flexibility, these neural network files are **not** bundled with the package.
 Therefore they must be added to the app (either in the bundle or manually by a user) and then provided to the engine at runtime.

-They can be provided to the engine using the `.setoption(id:value:)` UCI commands included in `chesskit-engine`.
+For Stockfish and Lc0, they can be provided to the engine using the `.setoption(id:value:)` UCI commands included in `chesskit-engine`.

 For example:
 ``` swift